karen-olson/SENG-LIVE-083021/phase-3/07-debugging/donation_tracker/README.md

 donation = Donation.create(amount: 100.00, date: 102021, completed: false)

 donation.donor.name
+=> NoMethodError: undefined method `donor' for #<Donation:0x00007fe064adb9b0>
-=> NoMethodError: undefined method `name' for nil:NilClass # is trying to call name on something that is returning nil
+=> NoMethodError: undefined method `name' for nil:NilClass
 ```

-What is this error referring to as a nil:NilClass?
+What is this error referring to as a nil:NilClass? donation.donor is returning nil
-What tool would be beneficial to debug this error?
+What tool would be beneficial to debug this error? console, binding.pry

 ```
 In rake console run: